7.4.6 Defence Spending and the Cost of War

 Defence spending is necessary if a country wants to use military force, either to protect itself or for aggressive purposes.
-It includes the costs of equipment, the people in the armed services and the associated public servants.
+It includes the costs of equipment and ammunition, the people in the armed services and the public servants who administer the spending.

-A coercive foreign policy (184.108.40.206) is expensive.
-An Independent Institute article, The Cold War Economy, recorded that American spending on defence during the Cold War arms-race was 7.7% of its Gross National Product (GNP) on average.
+A foreign policy that includes the use of military force, realpolitik (188.8.131.52), is expensive.
+An Independent Institute article, The Cold War Economy, recorded that American defence spending during the Cold War arms-race averaged 7.7% of its Gross National Product (GNP).

 A popular desire for a strong military capability is a factor when considering the overall size of the budget.
 The Republican Platform 2016, for example, put these words in first place: